royfrancis/pophelper/README.md

 library(pophelper)
 ```

 `pophelper 1.2.0` has been tested using R version 3.3.1 on Windows 7 64bit, Mac OS X 10.10.1 (Yosemite) 64bit, Linux Ubuntu 16.04.1 and Scientific Linux 6.7 (R 3.3.0).
-Note that `pophelper 1.2.0` includes binary executables for CLUMPP and DISTRUCT.
+Note that `pophelper 1.2.0` and later includes binary executables for CLUMPP and DISTRUCT.

 ## Web App
 An online interactive version of pophelper is now available at [pophelper.com](http://www.pophelper.com).